 - 1. Establish such committees of the Board ("Committees") as are required by applicable laws and stock exchange requirements and as are necessary to effectively discharge the duties of the Board, which Committees shall include an audit committee (the "Audit Committee"); - 2.
-Appoint directors, including independent directors when applicable, to serve as members of each Committee; - 3.
-Appoint a chair of each Committee to: - (i) provide leadership to the Committee, - (ii) manage the affairs of the Committee, and - (iii) ensure that the Committee functions effectively in fulfilling its duties to the Board and the Company; - 4.
+Appoint directors, including independent directors when required by applicable laws and stock exchange requirements or in the best interests of the Company and its stockholders, to serve as members of each Committee; - 3.
+Appoint a chair of each Committee to: - (i) provide leadership to the Committee, - (ii) manage the affairs of the Committee, and - (iii) ensure that the Committee functions effectively in fulfilling its duties to the Board and the Company; and - 4.
 Regularly receive and consider reports and recommendations of each Committee, including, in particular, the Audit Committee reports and recommendations, particularly with respect to the Company's annual audit and annual and quarterly reports and financial statements.